Daniel-De-la-Cruz-Vill/Sales-analysis-with-Power-BI-and-SQL/README.md

 ## Power BI Dashboard

 The full dashboard created in Power BI is presented below.
-It is presented in two pages: one for the trends and totals calculated, and one for the top and bottom 5 pizzas by the selected categories.
+It is presented on two pages: one for the trends and totals calculated, and one for the top and bottom 5 pizzas by the selected categories.

 ![image](https://github.com/Daniel-De-la-Cruz-Vill/Sales-analysis-with-Power-BI-and-SQL/assets/157164355/64c2b818-49eb-4c7f-8995-9d162ef5af1e)